 Taking stretch breaks

 Speaking of three-hour classes, I have an accommodation listed in my Disability Services file that allows me to take breaks as needed during my longer classes so that I can stretch or take a quick walk up and down the hallway.
 My professors are awesome about making sure that students get short breaks during class, though I also mention at the beginning of the semester that I benefit from having a short 5-minute break during longer lectures.
+I also had this accommodation for standardized tests like the SAT and ACT.

 Lidocaine patches are over-the-counter pain relief patches that can be discreetly attached to problem areas such as the back, shoulder, or neck.
 I keep a few patches in my backpack in case I need them, though the ones I have were prescribed to me by my neurologist- they came in a larger package of 30.